NJUPT-IPR-XuLintao/UPT-Flow/README.md

 # UPT-Flow: Multi-Scale Transformer-Guided Normalizing Flow for Low-Light Image Enhancement

-This is the official PyTorch code for the paper "UPT-Flow: A Multi-Scale Transformer-Guided Normalizing Flow for Low-Light Image Enhancement".
-The paper has been submitted for review.
+This is the official PyTorch code for the paper "[[UPT-Flow: A Multi-Scale Transformer-Guided Normalizing Flow for Low-Light Image Enhancement]](https://www.sciencedirect.com/science/article/abs/pii/S0031320324008276)".
+This paper was published in Pattern Recognition.

 #### 🔥🔥🔥